 7-nights and 7-full days of fishing $4,670.00 per person

 Note: All packages require a minimum of two people.
 Single guests are accepted, but the price is double.
 All cabins host four guests.
 Guests who request a private room for two people must pay a surcharge of $75.00 per person, per night.
 No surcharge applies for three guests per room.
 Please call for availability - these packages sell quickly.

 Ground transfers from Yellowknife Airport to the charter flight, round-trip floatplane charter Yellowknife to the Lodge, lodging, meals at the Lodge, Wi-Fi, and guided fishing.

 Packages do not include:

-Airfare to Yellowknife, taxes, accident insurance, cancellation insurance, fishing license, fishing tackle, or the use of rods or reels, alcohol or mix beverages, soda, accommodations and meals in or en route to Yellowknife, gratuities, 5% GST, and anything not mentioned under inclusions.
-Fishing lures are for sale at the lodge.
+Airfare to Yellowknife, last-night hotel and meals in Yellowknife, fishing license, fishing tackle or equipment, alcohol or mixers, soda, gratuities, taxes, 5% GST, Global Rescue coverage, Signature Travel Insurance, and anything not mentioned under inclusions.
+Fishing lures are for sale at the Lodge.

 30% down is due within 14 days of booking, and the balance is due 90 days prior to departure.